What is an Emerging Market Economy?

 Emerging market economies in developing countries are essential in driving global economic growth.
 Currently, emerging market countries generate more than 50% of the world’s economic growth.
 By 2050, it is predicted that the top three largest economies will be China, India, and the United States.
 Two of the three countries are emerging market economies.

 There are also increasingly more investments that are made in emerging market economies, which shows the investors’ confidence in such countries.
 For example, specific hedge funds help such economies raise more capital.
-The increase in foreign investments also helps to add more trading volume in the local stock exchange and generates more money for businesses to succeed in the long-term.
+The increase in foreign investments also helps to add more trading volume in the local stock exchange and generates more funding for businesses to succeed in the long-term.

-CFI is the official provider of the Certified Banking & Credit Analyst (CBCA)™ certification program, designed to help you become a professional financial analyst.
+CFI is the official provider of the Commercial Banking & Credit Analyst (CBCA)™ certification program, designed to help you become a professional financial analyst.
 These additional resources will also be very helpful in advancing your career and learning: